Key vs File-Based Translation Management Systems: Balancing the Pros and Cons

-In general, File-based TMS software is suitable for most everyday use or for developers wanting to have a more complete control of the localization process.
+In general, file-based TMS software is suitable for most everyday use or for developers wanting to have more complete control of the localization process.

 - Dynamic: Updating the content and the translations is easier as the queries and the command share the same document or tables in the database.

 - Easy to use: No developer skills needed.
 Adding or tagging translations gives more semantic control of the translatable content.

 - Semantic and more natural to follow: Tagging and grouping offer a more natural way to work with translatable content.

 - Extensible by design: Handling keys instead of files gives a more fine-grained control of the localization process.

 - Not easy to automate: There is little or no automation in the process.

 - Little or no ecosystem or standardization: There is no clear way how to implement this in practice and every framework has its own ways of providing that, leading to a lot of fragmentation.